alistairjordan/lorawan-balloon/README.md

 ### Advantages

 * Linux based - In the past, common sense would have assumed to have used low-power/arduino based microcontrollers.
 However, as chips have become vastly more efficient and cheaper in recent years (OK, that's a topic for another day!).
 This means that it has become sensible to start building using Linux.
-Advantages include being able to use Linux based drivers.
-For example the LoraWan interface is now a standard linux socket interface, and the HAM radio module can be interfaced with sysfs!
+Advantages include being able to have everything as a microservice, GPS, 0-1GHz HAM/ISM/Lora Radio, the lot!
+All accessible with simple JSON calls!
 * Ease of development - Linux will allow GDB to be run on the end device for debugging, the environment is running ADB allowing code to easily be pushed or shell to be accessed.
 Multiple layers of _shit_ can be abstracted...
 Don't understand the FSK Lora Protocol or SPI interfaces?
-Fine.
-It's just a unix socket now! :)
+Fine :)
 * Ease of build - You can repeat this project with a soldering iron, a few thin wires and a swear jar.
 * Sets a new standard of MVP (Minimal Viable Product) - The SDK and simple build means it can be used as a base design for quickly bootstrapping any future projects.